no-more-secrets/parsco/README.md

 (`co_await`ing the results immediately or at a later time) without having to reason about lifetime or dangling references.

+When designing new combinators, you may want to consider doing the same for consistency.
+In practice, this should not add much overhead, because typical parameters to coroutines include a) stateless lambdas, b) primitive types such as ints, and `parsco::parser<T>` objects which are always moved.

-Theoretically, it seems that any such issues could be systematically avoided by constructing parsers and wrapping combinators in one expression and then `co_await`ing the result immediately before the expression goes out of scope, as opposed to putting the result into a `parser<T>` lvalue and then `co_await`ing on it later.
+Theoretically, it seems that any such lifetime issues could be systematically avoided by constructing parsers and wrapping combinators in one expression and then `co_await`ing the result immediately before the expression goes out of scope, as opposed to putting the result into a `parser<T>` object and then `co_await`ing on it later.
 However, to save the developer having to think about that and to give them flexibility, the combinators just take their arguments by value.